N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Introduction

 \textbf{Viewpoint Robustness}.
 Since the robot navigation end poses can be anywhere within the task area, N2M needs to provide reliable predictions at various viewpoints.
 To achieve this, we augment N2M's training data from multiple viewpoints.
 Experiments in Sections~\ref{exp: sim} and~\ref{sec: real} demonstrate that N2M reliably predicts preferable initial poses across the whole task area.
 Interestingly, we note that our proposed data augmentation approach also significantly improves data efficiency and generalizability.
-We will further analyze the reason behind these benefits in Section~\ref{sec: Analyze}.
+We will further analyze the reason behind these benefits in Section~\ref{sec: Analyze} and Appendix~\ref{app: Learned Representations}.

 \textbf{Data Efficiency}.
-Collecting rollouts requires substantial time and human effort, as each rollout must be monitored and manually labeled with success or failure.
-We incorporate two main strategies to make N2M data-efficient: First, we design the module to directly predict the initial pose distribution, rather than low-level action~\cite{lee2019composing}; Second, we augment the dataset through viewpoint rendering to increase its coverage and diversity.
-In Sections~\ref{subsec: Data efficiency},~\ref{subsec: Generalizability}, and~\ref{sec: real}, we demonstrate that N2M has remarkable data efficiency and generalizability.
+Collecting rollouts requires substantial time and human effort, as each rollout must be monitored and labeled as success or failure.
+We incorporate two strategies for data efficiency: First, we design the module to directly predict the initial pose distribution, rather than low-level action~\cite{lee2019composing}; Second, we augment the dataset through viewpoint rendering to increase its coverage and diversity.
+In Sections~\ref{subsec: Data efficiency},~\ref{subsec: Generalizability}, and~\ref{subsec: exp4}, we demonstrate N2M's remarkable data efficiency and generalizability.